 Download Sample Performance Review Forms and Framework for Small Business

-If you still need some help creating a performance review framework, the following resources provide a place to start—just don’t forget to customize them for your business.
+If you still need some help creating a performance review framework, the following is a good a place to start—just don’t forget to customize the forms for your business.

 Free Examples of Employee Evaluations from business.lovetoknow.com.
 This post provides 5 sample forms for different types of evaluations.